melshiD/call-me-back/README.md

 ### The Voice Pipeline

 This core innovation brings us **sub-1000ms voice-to-voice latency** through streaming everything.
 Liquidmetal's Raindrop at the edge with Cerebras inference is FAST!
 Add in the turn-taking capability of Deepgram's new Flux model (originally we used Nova + in-house turn-taking built on top of Silero-VAD.
 It was servicable, but not very good), and you have some serously production-ready voice bots.
+We plan to explore more APIs and models from ElevenLabs as well, especially for party-line meeting-room scenarios that require diarization (for when you invite your AI companion to talk with one of your friends on the line with you).

 ![Voice Call Flow](submission_docs/images/voice_call_flow_complete.png)
 *Complete call flow: From button click through Twilio, Voice Pipeline, Deepgram STT, Cerebras inference, ElevenLabs TTS, and back to the user's phone.*